 Choosing A Method

-There are two methods for applying paint to your cart.
+There are two methods for applying paint to your fiberglass golf cart.
 One is using a rattle can that you can have filled with your custom paint and hardener mix.
 Anything you can buy off the shelf is not very durable.
-The second method is to use a paint sprayer and compressed air.
+The best thing is the second method…using a paint sprayer and compressed air.
 This usually produces the best results and will last a long time.

 If you don’t already have an air sprayer and the idea of using a rattle can doesn’t appeal to you, then there are a few inexpensive models of gravity feed HLPV (High-Pressure Low Volume) guns available on the market.
 They run anywhere from $35 to $125+.